-7 May advertisers seek advisory opinions from the regulator?
+May advertisers seek advisory opinions from the regulator?
 Must certain advertising receive clearance before publication or broadcast?

 Advice may generally be sought from regulators; however, clearance before publication or broadcasting is not necessarily required.
-Each prefecture has its own advisory desk (eg, the Bureau of Social Welfare and Public Health in Tokyo), which can provide advice in relation to the Act on Pharmaceuticals and Medical Devices, the AUPMR and the Health Promotion Act.
+Each prefecture has its own advisory desk (eg, the Bureau of Social Welfare and Public Health in Tokyo), which can provide advice in relation to the Act on Pharmaceuticals and Medical Devices, the Act against Unjustifiable Premiums and Misleading Representations and the Health Promotion Act.
 However, confirmation before publication or broadcast is optional.